tkp001/SQLPhotoAlbum/README.md

 # SQLPhotoAlbum
 ## Learn Basic and Intermediate SQL
-- running MySQL 9.1 Innovation Edition
+- running a MySQL 9.1 Innovation Edition server instance on my computer
 - using python script to setup, connect and alter database.
 (SQL statements)
 - project replicates a simple "google drive"